 Have your Wedding Date and initials monogrammed on the inside of your veil or dress in blue stitching.

 A pop of blue shoes under your dress.

 Some cute messages written in blue from your Bridesmaids.

 Or some added blue sparkle

 Or a peek of a petticoat.

-At Circle of Love, are always looking for inspiration to share with other Brides so we would love to hear of your creative ‘Somethings’
+At Circle of Love, are always looking for inspiration to share with other Brides so we would love to hear about your creative ‘Somethings’